microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 #### Rename the webapp

 Internally, the webapp will still be named "@eanders-ms/simx-sample".
-Open the file `simx/package.json` and updated the name (e.g. "@your-org/my-extension"), then push your changes to GitHub.
+Open the file `simx/package.json` and update the name (e.g. "@your-org/my-extension"), then push your changes to GitHub.

 #### Run the local dev server